Everything you need to know about diphtheria

-Myocarditis - heart damage
+Myocarditis, or heart damage

-Myocarditis is an inflammation of the heart muscle; it can lead to heart failure, and the greater the degree of bacterial infection, the higher the toxicity to the heart.
+Myocarditis is an inflammation of the heart muscle.
+It can lead to heart failure, and the greater the degree of bacterial infection, the higher the toxicity to the heart.

 Myocarditis might cause abnormalities that are only apparent on a heart monitor, but it has the potential to cause sudden death.

-- Changes visible on an electrocardiograph (ECG) monitor.
+- changes visible on an electrocardiograph (ECG) monitor.

-Neuritis - nerve damage
+Neuritis, or nerve damage

 Neuritis is inflammation of nerve tissue that results in damage to nerves.
 This complication is relatively uncommon and usually appears after a severe respiratory infection with diphtheria.
 Typically, the condition develops as follows: